digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/apis.rst

 ------------------------

-The APIs exposed by both the participant (ledger API and admin API) as well as by the domain (public API and admin API) have an upper limit on incoming message size.
+The APIs exposed by both the participant (ledger API and admin API) as well as by the sync domain (public API and admin API) have an upper limit on incoming message size.
 To increase this limit to accommodate larger payloads, the flag ``max-inbound-message-size`` has to be set for the respective API to the maximum message size in **bytes**.